Which one is best for you?

 As you can see there are advantages and disadvantages to a portfolio loan over a secondary market mortgage.
 Your financial situation will ultimately determine which type of mortgage is best for you.
 Oftentimes borrowers make decisions based solely upon rate; however, the lowest rate isn’t always the best factor in selecting a lender.
 As you consider lenders, give some thought to using a local bank.
 Banks have a long-standing history of supporting their customers and the community.
 And, you know they will be there to answer any questions you may have throughout the term of your loan.

 Did you enjoy this article?
-Subscribe to our FSBlog to receive all the latest information and financial tips from Franklin Savings Bank, or follow us on Facebook, LinkedIn, Instagram or Twitter.
+Check out our FSBlog to receive all the latest information and financial tips from Franklin Savings Bank, or follow us on Facebook, LinkedIn, Instagram or Twitter.